If you're an amateur astronomer and planning a vacation for your family, consider planning a vacation around a star party.

-True deep-sky star parties — as opposed to the more traditional, general-interest conventions — have become a permanent part of the amateur scene worldwide.
-Unlike the solitary observers of a generation ago, more of today's amateurs tend to seek out and socialize with fellow enthusiasts.
-And like pilgrims on an annual trek to some hallowed site, many travel hundreds, even thousands of miles to attend their favorite star parties.
+Deep-sky star parties — as opposed to more traditional, general-interest conventions — have become a permanent part of the amateur scene worldwide.
+Like pilgrims on an annual trek to some hallowed site, many amateur astronomers travel hundreds, even thousands of miles to attend their favorite star parties.
 Many clubs initially intended to have their own local or regional stargazing sessions, but now some of these have reached such popularity that they attract crowds of more than 1,000 from across the country and abroad.

 - Bring your own instrument, if you can.